 The obvious pro is that with using your own property you do save a lot of money with regards to hiring out a venue space.
 If you own a large country property or a property with an amazing view this is definitely worth looking into.

-While the initial cost saving seem amazing the unfortunate downside is that you have to bring in everything.
+While the initial cost-saving seems amazing the unfortunate downside is that you have to bring in everything.
 Everything from catering, entertainment, furniture, lighting and so on.
-Normally with various venues there is onsite catering and furniture included which keeps costs down in this area.
-In fact we dedicated an entire blog to this about the hidden costs of a backyard wedding.
+Normally with various venues, there is onsite catering and furniture included which keeps costs down in this area.
+In fact, we dedicated an entire blog to this about the hidden costs of a backyard wedding.

-While they are ‘cheap and cheerful’, they are as expected, bare bones.
+While they are ‘cheap and cheerful’, they are as expected, bare-bones.
 This means that a lot of additional work is required.
-While the admin for the space may have preferred supplier you will have to go on your own and organise everything.
-In essence you are hiring out a room / space with no additional features.
-In some cases there is a kitchen (a simple fridge and maybe a microwave) but that’s about it.
+While the admin for the space may have a preferred supplier you will have to go on your own and organise everything.
+In essence, you are hiring out a room/space with no additional features.
+In some cases, there is a kitchen (a simple fridge and maybe a microwave) but that’s about it.

 On A Boat

 There are 2 main issues with having a function on the water.
-Firstly people can get sea sick and while some will take travel sickness tablets they could potentially throw up.
-Also because of this some people may decline the invite knowing how they react on water.
-Even with their best intentions no one likes feeling they are gong to be sick for several hours and drawing away from the happy couple.
-Secondly some people do not like the idea of not being able to leave but are instead ‘trapped’ on the boat.
+Firstly people can get seasick and while some will take travel sickness tablets they could potentially throw up.
+Also because of this, some people may decline the invite knowing how they react on water.
+Even with their best intentions, no one likes feeling they are going to be sick for several hours and drawing away from the happy couple.
+Secondly, some people do not like the idea of not being able to leave but are instead ‘trapped’ on the boat.
 Depending on the package you could be on the boat from 90 minutes to 4-5 hours.